alantrrs/emp/README.md

 ```

 ## Authenticate with the server
-Authenticating with the Empirical server allows you to save the results of your experiments
+Authenticating with [empiricalci.com](https://empiricalci.com) allows you to save the results of your experiments
 and share them with your peers.
-1. If you haven't done so, sign up with GitHub for an account on [Empirical](http://empiricalci.com)
+1. If you haven't done so, sign up with GitHub for an account on [empiricalci.com](http://empiricalci.com)
 2. Set up a password on your [account page](https://empiricalci.com/account)
 3. Login using the CLI: ``emp login`` will ask for your credentials and store them on your computer

 ## Replicate an experiment
 Once authenticated, you can easily replicate an experiment by running: